I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/ndis/nc-ndis-miniport-halt.md

 ## -description
 <p>NDIS calls a miniport driver's
    <i>MiniportHaltEx</i> function to free resources when a miniport adapter is
    removed, and to stop the hardware.
 This function puts the miniport into the Halted state, where no other callback can occur (including <a href="..\ndis\nc-ndis-miniport-shutdown.md">MiniportShutdownEx</a>).
-For more information about miniport driver states, see <a href="NULL">Miniport Adapter States and Operations</a>.</p>
+For more information about miniport driver states, see <a href="netvista.miniport_adapter_states_and_operations">Miniport Adapter States and Operations</a>.</p>

 ## -prototype